Nancy Spungen: Early life and education

 As a child, Spungen exhibited violent behavior toward her younger sister Susan, but was very caring toward her younger brother David.
 Susan, who later became a noted author and food stylist, said she had "mixed memories" of her sister: "We were happy as kids and we played together and I looked up to [Nancy].
 I was 10 or 11 when she went to boarding school and then she wasn't home a lot."

 Spungen allegedly threatened to kill a babysitter with scissors and attempted to batter a psychiatrist who had accused her of acting out for attention.
 At age 11, Spungen was expelled from public school after missing class over two weeks.
 Weary of her erratic behavior, her parents enrolled her at Devereux Glenholme School in Washington, Connecticut, and, later, at Devereux Manor High School in Berwyn, Pennsylvania.
 In January 1972, she ran away from Devereux Manor and attempted suicide by slitting her wrists with scissors.
 At age 15, her psychiatrist diagnosed her with schizophrenia.

 Spungen graduated from Lakeside High School in 1974, two weeks after she was accepted to the University of Colorado Boulder.
 She began attending the university at age 16.
 Five months into her freshman year, she was arrested for attempting to purchase marijuana from an undercover police officer.
-After being arrested a second time for storing stolen property in her dorm room, CU Boulder expelled her.
+After she was arrested a second time for storing stolen property in her dorm room, CU Boulder expelled her.
 Spungen's father traveled to Boulder and accepted a plea bargain on her behalf, under which she agreed to be banished from the state of Colorado.

 Relationship with Sid Vicious

-Spungen left home at age 17 and moved to New York City, where she supported herself via prostitution, amateur music journalism, and retail jobs at clothing stores.
+Spungen left home at age 17 and moved to New York City, where she supported herself via prostitution, amateur music journalism, and working at clothing stores.
 In her free time, she became a groupie and followed rock bands, including Aerosmith, Bad Company, the New York Dolls, and the Ramones.

 In December 1976, Spungen flew to London with The Heartbreakers and met the Sex Pistols, which later included bassist Sid Vicious.
 Vicious and Spungen first met the night she arrived in London.
 After being rejected by John Lydon, Nancy and Sid started a relationship, moving in together in March 1977.

-Over their 19-month relationship from March 1977 to October 1978, Spungen and Vicious developed heroin addictions; Vicious was already abusing multiple drugs prior to meeting Spungen.
+Over their 19-month relationship from March 1977 to October 1978, Spungen and Vicious developed heroin addictions; Vicious was already using multiple drugs prior to meeting Spungen.
 Tabloids dubbed Spungen "Nauseating Nancy" for her frequent public outbursts.

 In January 1978, following the breakup of the Sex Pistols, Spungen and Vicious relocated to New York City, where they lived in Room 100 at the Hotel Chelsea, where they were registered as "Mr. and Mrs. John Simon Ritchie", Vicious' real name.